There’s a lot of buzz around advanced nuclear.

 More than 70 projects are underway in the United States with new designs that are expected to be more economical to build and operate.

-Some of them will require a new fuel that’s tough enough handle the higher operating temperatures of these advanced reactors.
+Some of them will require a new fuel that’s tough enough to handle the higher operating temperatures of these advanced reactors.

 Enter TRISO fuel—the most robust nuclear fuel on earth.

 TRISO stands for TRi-structural ISOtropic particle fuel.

 Each TRISO particle is made up of a uranium, carbon and oxygen fuel kernel.
 The kernel is encapsulated by three layers of carbon- and ceramic-based materials that prevent the release of radioactive fission products.

 The particles are incredibly small (about the size of a poppy seed) and very robust.